This week’s Queen’s Speech confirmed that the government would be pushing ahead with the Electoral Integrity Bill.

 If we look at specific demographics in the government-commissioned research, we find that certain groups are less likely to hold ID.
 For example, older voters (aged 85+) were less likely to have ID that was recognisable (91% compared to 95%-98% for those in younger age groups).
 Those with severely limiting disabilities, the unemployed, people without qualifications, and those who had never voted before were all less likely to hold any form of photo ID.

 The government reiterated this week its commitment that citizens could apply for a free electoral identity card if they do not hold appropriate photo ID.
-But accessing even free ID is yet another barrier for exercising one’s democratic right, particularly for those who might find it hard or costly to go to a council office and request an elector card during opening hours.
+But having to apply for free ID is yet another barrier to exercising one’s democratic rights, particularly for those who might find it hard to complete forms or costly to go to get passport-quality photos taken.